OSMIHelp/ADA-Guidelines-Employees-Leanpub/manuscript/chapter1.md

 ## What Do I Do if I Think That I'm Being Discriminated Against?

-If you think you have been discriminated against in employment on the basis of disability after July 26, 1992, you should contact the U.S. Equal Employment Opportunity Commission.
+If you think you have been discriminated against in employment on the basis of disability after July 26, 1992, you should contact the U.S. Equal Employment Opportunity Commission (EEOC).
 A charge of discrimination generally must be filed within 180 days of the alleged discrimination.
 You may have up to 300 days to file a charge if there is a State or local law that provides relief for discrimination on the basis of disability.
-However, to protect your rights, it is best to contact EEOC promptly if discrimination is suspected.
+However, to protect your rights, it is best to contact the EEOC promptly if discrimination is suspected.

 You may file a charge of discrimination on the basis of disability by contacting any EEOC field office, located in cities throughout the United States.
 If you have been discriminated against, you are entitled to a remedy that will place you in the position you would have been in if the discrimination had never occurred.
 You may be entitled to hiring, promotion, reinstatement, back pay, or reasonable accommodation, including reassignment.
 You may also be entitled to attorneys fees.

 While the EEOC can only process ADA charges based on actions occurring on or after July 26, 1992, you may already be protected by State or local laws or by other current federal laws.
 EEOC field offices can refer you to the agencies that enforce those laws.

-To contact the EEOC, look in your telephone directory under "U.S. Government."
+To contact the EEOC, look in your telephone directory under "U.S. Government".
 For information and instructions on reaching your local office, call:

 * (800) 669-4000 (Voice)
 * (800) 669-6820 (TDD)